 Solving a German Sibling Brick Wall

 Charles, Lizzie, and their children appear in the 1900, 1910, and 1920 censuses in Chicago.
-Charles worked for 20 years as a teamster, before taking up furniture dipping.
+Charles worked for 20 years as a teamster, before turning to furniture dipping.
 He died in 1928.
 Lizzie lived with her daughter Martha and her family in the 1930 census.

 UPDATE: I’ve found Aunt Lizzie’s death in the Illinois, Cook County Deaths, 1878-1994 at FamilySearch.
 She lived to be 90, outliving all of her brothers and sisters, her husband, and her son.